ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```
 Why is it so?
 The key difference lies in the recursive call `fibs n (n + m)`.
 In
 the former definition, the application is complete because `fibs` is provided
-all the arguments it expects.
+with all the arguments it expects.
 In the latter definition, the application is
 partial because the `()` argument is missing.
 Since evaluation is
 [eager](https://en.wikipedia.org/wiki/Evaluation_strategy#Eager_evaluation) in
 OCaml, in the former case, evaluation of the recursive call is triggered and a